Hive Developer Portal

 How to give another user posting permission on your account using Python.

-Providing another user posting permission for your account can be used to allow multiple users to submit posts on a single steemit community. @Utopian-Io is an example of such a community.
-There are also applications that allows you to schedule posts by automatically publishing on your behalf.
+Providing another user posting permission for your account can be used to allow multiple users to submit posts on a single hive community.
+Peakd is an example of such a community, as well as others, that allow you to schedule posts by automatically publishing on your behalf.

-The Hive python library has a built-in function to transmit transactions to the blockchain.
+The beem library has a built-in function to transmit transactions to the blockchain.
 We are using the disallow methods found within the

 Account instance.
-Before we grant or revoke permission, we use the get_account function to check whether the requested user already has that permission or not.
-This is not strictly necessary but adds to the useability of the process.
-The
+Before we grant or revoke permission, we use the

+Account module to check whether the requested user already has that permission or not.
+This is not strictly necessary but adds to the usability of the process.